-·16.
-But Peter stood at the door without.
-Then went out that other disciple, which was known unto the high priest, and spake unto her that kept the door,
+16. But Peter stood at the door without.
+Then went out that other disciple, which was known unto the high priest, and spake unto her that kept the door, and brought in Peter.

 17. Then said the damsel that kept the door unto Peter, Art not thou also one of this man's disciples?
 He saith, I am not.